 As business and industry embrace new technology and procedures, the need for specially trained people accelerates.
-This program is designed to prepare the student for entry-level positions supporting users of microcomputer systems.
+This program is designed to prepare the student for entrylevel positions supporting users of microcomputer components of the operating system.
 Students will learn popular software applications and understand the microcomputer components of the operating system.
 Technicians will assist microcomputer users by recommending appropriate hardware and software, interpreting software manuals, organizing the disk storage, and creating systems solutions using the microcomputer.